FNALLPC/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-RemoteData.md

 ---
-title: "CMSDAS Pre-Exercises: Finding and analyzing remote data on the grid"
+title: "CMSDAS Pre-Exercise 5: Using the grid"
 teaching: 0
 exercises: 60
 objectives: